divblox/divblox.github.io/advanced-training-exercise.md

 );
 ```

 This just makes sure that we load our file uploader and it is already constrained to the note we want to attach the file/image to.
-We also want to overrride the `onAfterLoadEntity()` function to populate our right column with a download link if and only if the attachment exists.
+We also want to override the `onAfterLoadEntity()` function to populate our right column with a download link if and only if the attachment exists.

 ```js
 onAfterLoadEntity(data_obj) {